cinema of moral anxiety

 The narratives usually revolve around individuals facing significant ethical dilemmas, such as choosing between personal gain and collective good, or grappling with the corrupting influences of power.
 These stories are set against the backdrop of an oppressive political environment, where characters must navigate a world rife with censorship, surveillance, and state control.

 The Cinema of Moral Anxiety also employs a critique of authority, albeit in a subtle and indirect manner.
 As in other Eastern European countries at the time, due to the censorship of the Communist regime, filmmakers had to find innovative ways to criticize the political system without provoking direct retaliation.
 This was often achieved through allegory, metaphor, and the exploration of personal stories that mirrored broader societal issues.
-By focusing on the individual’s moral and ethical journey, these films were able to reflect on the failings of the system and the human cost of living under an authoritarian regime.
+By focusing on the individual’s moral and ethical journey, they were able to reflect on the failings of the system and the human cost of living under an authoritarian regime.

 Camera Buff (1979) by Krzysztof Kieślowski